miku15-7khz/firefox-native-controls/README.md

+I decided to fork this for the 3 people still using Firefox on Windows 7 who use this.
+I'll keep patching the xul.dll until either the patch doesnt work or Firefox drops ESR 115 (I don't know how this works, I just figured out to patch it and build it).
+Below is the original readme.

+Originally forked from https://github.com/kawapure/firefox-native-controls but I made the repo private for a few months so it removed the fork link, so I remade the fork.

 # Firefox Native Controls

 Simple source code patches that re-enable and reimplement native controls for modern versions of Firefox.
 Requires modifying Firefox installation files, but you don't need to use a custom build of Firefox altogether.